kn32/kn32.github.io/_posts/2022-05-11-python-buffered-reader.markdown

 ```
 `ob_bytes` is a pointer to a heap-allocated buffer.
 When we read from or write to the bytearray, we're reading/writing to this heap buffer.
 If we can craft a fake `bytearray` object, and we can set `ob_bytes` to point to an arbitrary address, then we can read or write to this arbitrary address by reading or writing to this `bytearray`.

 Crafting fake objects is made very easy by CPython.
-If you create a `bytes` object (this is not the same thing as a `bytearray`), the data is always present 32 bytes after the start of the `PyBytesObject`.
+If you create a `bytes` object (this is not the same thing as a `bytearray`), the raw data within the `bytes` object is always present 32 bytes after the start of the `PyBytesObject`, in one contiguous chunk.
 We can get the address of the `PyBytesObject` with the `id` function, and we know the offset to our data, so we can do something like this:

 ```python
 fake = b''.join([